-However it is also a fact that for strict vegetarians and those with allergy to fish, flax seed oil is the biggest source of omega-3 fatty acids and the best option.
+However, it is also a fact that for strict vegetarians and those with an allergy to fish, flaxseed oil is the biggest source of omega-3 fatty acids and the best option.

 There are several published research papers about the inability of flaxseed oil (ALA) to provide benefits comparable to those provided by fish oil

-Some opinions of the experts are on the right.
+Some opinions of the experts are given below.

 Flaxseed Oil vs Fish Oil Debate